 The Sorted delivery management platform is designed as an "API-first" system.
 Ordinarily, shipments are managed via an integration with customer’s warehouse / client management systems, utilising the Sorted APIs to perform actions such as shipment creation, allocation, manifesting, and reporting.

 For information on creating shipments using the Create Shipments API, see the Creating Shipments page of the API User Guide.

 However, there are certain cases where manual intervention is required, either as a workaround or as a convenient way to manage one-off shipment exceptions.
 For example, an order may need to be fulfilled urgently.
-By using the Portal to manage the shipment manually you can expedite the order by bypassing the conventional shipment creation/allocation/manifest process.
+By using Ship to manage the shipment manually you can expedite the order by bypassing the conventional shipment creation/allocation/manifest process.

 The Create Shipments page enables you to create shipments manually.
 To access Create Shipments, select PRO > Create Shipment from the Dashboard.